Danielstep4/budget-manager/README.md

 ### #TODO:

-1. Fix:
+1. Forms:

-- Settings Component Forms.
+- Add Autocomplete to currency.
+- Add Validation to all forms.

 2. Add:

-- Flow Edit Component
+- Flow Edit Component.
-- Charts Component
+- Charts Component.

-3. Correct Forms:

-- Settings - Make Currency a autocomplete component.
+3. How It Works:

+- Add correct content to model.